-If you owe more than your Dayton, Nevada Home is worth, you have as a Distressed Property.
+If you owe more than your Nevada Home than it is worth, you have as a Distressed Property.
 Until recently, working with Distressed Properties was fraught with peril for agents, and owners were often told to "let it go", ie.- stop making payments and let the lender foreclose.
 We'll spare you the horrific Short Sale experiences as well as our speculation as to why the lending industry was so slow to adapt to the need to cooperate with home owners and their agents.
 Times have changed and Short Sales are now viable and should be given serious consideration.

 Unknown to most of us until about 18 months ago, Short Sales are now very common, and it is very important to understand their benefit to the homeowner.
 Consider some of the following differences between the effects of a Foreclosure versus a Short Sale: